sashperso/satellite-hc/README.md

 # automated_satellite_health_check

 The goal of this project is to automate a Satellite 6 health check.
 This allows a consultant more time for analysis and recommendations, rather than conducting information gathering activities.
+It is based on the RHEL Automated Health Check available here: https://gitlab.consulting.redhat.com/automated_health_check_crew/rhel

 ## Name
 Automated Satellite Health Check